cfrancisco/dojot-mqtt-locust/README.md

 # dojot-mqtt-locust
-Load testing tool for dojot IoT platform using Locust.io and Paho MQTT client
+dojot-mqtt-locust is a Load testing tool for dojot IoT platform using Locust.io and Paho MQTT client

 Project based on mqtt-locust (https://github.com/concurrencylabs/mqtt-locust)